DeanLemans/deanlemans.github.io/_posts/2024-10-08-godot-platformer.md

 image:
     path: assets/img/post/first-godot-game.png
 ---
+>made with godot 4.3
+{: .prompt-tip }
 # My first godot game

 This is my very first godot game so I'm quite proud of what I accomplished when not understanding the engine at all.

-It is very small game with a grand total of 3 levels.
+It's a small game with a grand total of 3 levels.

 ![me](/assets/img/post/first-godot-game.png)